aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 ### Signaling Provisioning Failures

-If provisioning fails, the stack creation/modification/deletion as a whole can be failed by either throwing a `RuntimeException` or by explicitly returning a `Response` with a failed status, e.g. `Response.failure()`.
+If the provisioning inside your Custom Resource fails, you can notify CloudFormation of the failure by returning a `Repsonse.failure(physicalResourceId)`.

 ### Configuring Response Objects